In Flames: Siren Charms (2013–2015)

 In Flames began recording their eleventh studio album in August 2013.
-On 10 April 2014, the In Flames website appeared to have been hacked.
+On 10 April 2014, the In Flames website appeared to be hacked.
 The alleged hacker threatened to leak information the next day.
 The band posted on its Facebook, saying, "We have encountered some issues regarding our online platforms.
 We want to assure you that no Jesterhead member information has been compromised, and our team is working on a solution right now.
 We apologize for the inconvenience."
-However, the site was not really hacked.
+The site was not really hacked.
 The following day, the band's website was updated with a link to the supposed leak.
-A short video announced that the new album will be titled Siren Charms.
+A short video announced that the new album would be titled Siren Charms.
 The album was released on 9 September 2014, via the band's new label, Epic Records.
 Siren Charms includes vocals recorded by fans.
-Following release of the album they started a World tour, set to last throughout 2015.
-On 12 October 2014 the band officially announced on their Facebook page that they are to release a brand new Live Blu-ray/DVD and CD set based on their show in Gothenburg, which took place in November 2014 and was officially released on 23 September 2016 titled 'Sounds from the Heart of Gothenburg'.
+Following release of the album, they started a World tour, set to last throughout 2015.
+On 12 October 2014, the band officially announced on their Facebook page that they would release a live Blu-ray/DVD and CD set based on their show in Gothenburg, which took place in November 2014 and was officially released on 23 September 2016 titled 'Sounds from the Heart of Gothenburg'.
 Longtime drummer Daniel Svensson announced his departure from the band to focus on his family life on 7 November 2015.

 Battles (2016–2017)

-In early 2016, In Flames began recording a new album in Los Angeles, and finished the recording in April.
+In early 2016, In Flames began recording a new album in Los Angeles, and finished it in April.

-On 25 August 2016, In Flames posted a YouTube link to a new song entitled "The End" along with a new profile picture with the In Flames logo accompanied by the word "Battles".
-It was later revealed the same day that Battles will be the title of their twelfth studio album, and was released worldwide on 11 November 2016 through Nuclear Blast.
+On 25 August 2016, In Flames posted a YouTube link to the song "The End" along with a new profile picture with the In Flames logo accompanied by the word "Battles".
+It was later revealed that Battles would be the title of their twelfth studio album, released worldwide on 11 November 2016 through Nuclear Blast.

-On 17 September 2016 the band announced on their Facebook page that Joe Rickard, formerly of American rock band RED, who performed session drums on Battles is now the new permanent drummer, replacing Daniel Svensson.
+On 17 September 2016, the band announced on their Facebook page that Joe Rickard, formerly of American rock band RED, who performed session drums on Battles, was the new permanent drummer, replacing Daniel Svensson.

 On 29 November 2016, Peter Iwers announced the tour supporting Battles would be his last with In Flames.
-This leaves just Anders and Björn as the only members left in the band who have constantly remained in the lineup since the 1990s.
+That left Anders and Björn as the only members in the band who have constantly remained in the lineup since the 1990s.
 Bassist Håkan Skoger, who previously worked with Friden on his side project 'Passenger', played live with the band on their first UK tour date in Scotland.
-The band then recruited bassist Bryce Paul to play bass on their American tour.
+The band recruited bassist Bryce Paul to play bass on their American tour.

+In Flames toured North America in May 2017 with support from Kataklysm.
 In December 2017, In Flames released 'Down, Wicked, and No Good' EP, which included three covers and a live performance.

-On 5 July 2018, it was announced the band recruited Tanner Wayne as the new drummer, replacing Joe Rickard.
+On 5 July 2018, it was announced the band recruited drummer Tanner Wayne, replacing Joe Rickard.